Advisor SFTP

 4. File Processing

-All files must be provided for a given date in order for any of them to be processed.
-That means a blank file should be sent in case there is no data of a particular type to be sent.
+- At least one of the files is missing.
+That is, all files must be provided for a given date in order for any of them to be processed.
+A blank file should be sent in case there is no data of a particular type to be sent.

 Processing Sequence

-To ensure proper data association, files are always processed in the following order:
+To ensure proper processing, files are always processed in the following order:

 /users